$\cF$-functional and geodesic stability: Introduction

-Our second observation is that on Fano manifold, $\cF$-functional also integrates the Futaki invariant as $\cK$-energy in the sense of \cite{Mabuchi86}.
-It is then natural to consider the geodesic stability in terms of $\cF$-functional.
-The key advantage of $\cF$-functional is that it is actually convex for geodesic rays with very weak regularity.
-This removes the main technical obstacle caused by the rather weak regularity of geodesic segments and geodesic rays.
-This observation can then be extended to cover Kahler-Ricci soliton using modified $\cF$-functional and modified Futaki invariant, studied by Tian-Zhu \cite{Tianzhu00, Tianzhu02}.
-Chen's series work on geodesic stability \cite{Chen09, Chen08} has definite influence on the present work; nevertheless, it seems to be interesting to use $\cF$-functional instead on Fano manifolds.
+On Fano manifold, it is natural to consider the geodesic stability in terms of $\cF$-functional.
+The key advantage of $\cF$-functional is that it is actually convex for geodesic rays with very weak regularity by Berndtsson \cite{Bern11}.
+This key feature has already been explored by Berndtsson \cite{Bern11} and others (see Berman \cite{Berman, Berman12} for example).
+For us this removes the main technical obstacle caused by the rather weak regularity of geodesic segments and geodesic rays.
+Our discussion can naturally be extended to the Kahler-Ricci solitons, using the modified $\cF$-functional and the modified Futaki invariant, studied by Tian-Zhu \cite{Tianzhu00, Tianzhu02}.
+We then formulate a version of geodesic stability for Kahler-Ricci solitons on Fano manifolds.

-This key advantage of $\cF$-functional has already been explored by Berndtsson \cite{Bern11} (see Berman \cite{Berman} also).
-Very recently Berman \cite{Berman12} proved that the existence of Kahler-Eisntein metric implies K-polystability (his results hold for more general $Q$-Fano variety), using the convexity of $\cF$-functional along weak geodesic rays.
-One of his key ideas is that the numerical invariant (Donaldson-Futaki invariant) used to test stability for a test configuration can be computed in terms of asymptotes of Ding's $\cF$-functional along a weak geodesic ray determined by the test configuration.
-Berman's result shows that the geodesic stability in terms of geodesic rays is essentially equivalent to the K-stability.

 We organize the paper as follows.
-In Section 2 we study the $\cH$-functional and prove that it has a natural lower bound.
-In Section 3 we discuss the geodesic stability in terms of $\cF$-functional on Fano manifolds.
-In Section 4 we then extend the discussion of geodesic stability to Kahler-Ricci soliton.\\
+In Section 2 we study the $H$-functional and its relation with Kahler-Ricci solitons.
+In Section 3 we discuss the geodesic stability in terms of $\cF$-functional and modified $\cF$-functional for Kahler-Einstein metrics and Kahler-Ricci solitons.\\

-\emph{Acknowledgement:} The author is very grateful to Song Sun for numerous enlightening discussions and suggestions.
-The author also thanks Prof. X.-X. Chen for constant encouragements.
+{\bf Acknowledgement:} The author is partially supported by an NSF grant, award No. DMS-1005392.
+The author thanks the referee for numerous valuable suggestions and comments, which help to improve the expository of the paper significantly.
+The author is very grateful to Song Sun for numerous discussions.
+The author also thanks Prof. X.-X. Chen for constant support and encouragements.
+His series work on geodesic stability \cite{Chen09, Chen08} has definite influence on the present work.